Colorado Workplace Discrimination Lawyer

 Even employers with fewer than 15 employees may be covered, if the employer acted jointly with a parent, subsidiary or affiliated corporation, and the total number of employees at both companies is 15 or more, and the two companies have acted as a joint enterprise.

-Title VII also prohibits labor unions and employment agencies from engaging in racial discrimination in the workplace.
+Title VII also prohibits labor unions and employment agencies from engaging in racial discrimination in the workplace or otherwise creating a hostile work environment.

 Covered Employees under Title VII of the Civil Rights Act of 1964